MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Audiences_ProductAudience.md

 - **Easy to use**

   .
-You can create five types of dynamic remarketing lists — general visitors, product searchers, product viewers, shopping cart abandoners, and past buyers — so you don't need to create a remarketing list for each individual product.
+You can create five types of dynamic remarketing lists â€” general visitors, product searchers, product viewers, shopping cart abandoners, and past buyers â€” so you don't need to create a remarketing list for each individual product.

 ## Testing Audiences